-A Chinese soup commonly found on the streets of Singapore and Malaysia, Bak Kut Teh 肉骨茶 is a dish which all Singaporeans start to crave a few weeks into being overseas.
-Directly translating to ‘meat bone tea’ in English, Bak Kut Teh is customarily prepared through many hours of simmering meaty pork ribs in a broth of pepper and garlic, amongst other herbs.
+A Chinese soup commonly found on the streets of Singapore and Malaysia, bak kut teh 肉骨茶 is a dish that many crave on a rainy day.
+Directly translating to ‘meat bone tea’ in English, this pork-based soup is customarily prepared through many hours of simmering meaty pork ribs in a broth of pepper and garlic, amongst other herbs.
 Don’t be fooled by its name: the soup itself does not contain tea of any kind.

 Two days straight of Legendary Bak Kut Teh?
 Well, I can certainly understand why.
 Naturally sweet from pork juices, the soup finishes off with a nice peppery kick.
 Tender with great fats marbling, the generous slices of meat are also highly enjoyable once dipped in chilli sauce.

 Having started operations in the early days of 1977, Ng Ah Sio Bak Kut Teh has attempted to differentiate itself from its competition by boosting the peppery taste of its hearty broth.

 Undoubtedly, this has worked very well for them.
 Legions of loyal fans swear by the unique, robust flavour of the soup which they have come to associate only with Ng Ah Sio Bak Kut Teh.

 If you’re a huge fan of full-bodied, almost-spicy broths, this living legend will be right up your alley.

 One of my childhood favourites has to be Old Street Bak Kut Teh.

 Of course, you can’t go wrong with the Pork Ribs Soup (Small) (S$8.60).
 The soup base served was well seasoned, not too salty.
 However it can get saltier on the palate after two to three refills, so drink up mixed with rice or drip the you tiao (fried dough fritters) in.